-Curtis Vowell began acting in short films while studying at Wellington drama school Toi Whakaari.
+Curtis Vowell began acting in short films while studying at drama school Toi Whakaari in Wellington.
 Vowell has worked as both an actor and assistant director.
-In 2014 he made his directing debut with Fantail, starring (and written by) his partner Sophie Henderson.
-The tale of a young petrol station worker who identifies as Māori was acclaimed as fresh, fascinating, "funny and dark and sad" (The Listener).
+In 2014 he made his directing debut with movie Fantail, starring (and written by) his partner Sophie Henderson.
+The tale of a young petrol station worker who identifies as Māori was acclaimed as fresh, "funny and dark and sad" (The Listener).
+In 2019 the couple began filming their second feature: comedy Gone, Baby.
+Comedian Rose Matafeo stars as a tree surgeon rushing through her bucket list after falling pregnant.

 A fascinating and brave film anchored by Sophie Henderson’s Kidman-esque performance ...
 Curtis Vowell’s direction lends a refreshing lightness to a story that both embraces and critiques New Zealand culture, and what that term actually means.
 Sam Brooks reviewing Fantail on website Lumiere, August 2013